|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 1 tablespoon instant minced onion (or about 1/4 cup of finely chopped onion)
+1 tablespoon dried minced onion, or 1/4 cup finely chopped fresh onion

 Gather the ingredients.

 Preheat the oven to 350 F. Butter a 9 x 13 x 2-inch baking pan.

 In a large mixing bowl, combine the thawed hash browns with the melted butter.